silver-general/assembly-learning/super-simple-programs/water-sprinkler/water_sprinkle_theory.md

 ```
 2. in the "INT - SERVICE ROUT." section, in the Ovf0Isr (timer overflow interrupt subroutine) section:
 **???***

-## in practice: I need to store 84375216 in 3 bytes
 ## continua
+in practice: I need to store 84375216 in 3 bytes.
+HOW??